jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

 Now for the fun part, parsing an image of myself to the model.
 I also show an image of a dog that the model hasn't seen, and apparently I'm more dog than this actual dog.
 Ideally, predictions for the image of myself should be close to uniform over all classes, not concentrated in one class.
-Here's a great [article](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) on parsing a chicken through an MNIST model.

 &nbsp;